priyagupta108/bdx/README.md

 The indexer will only index files changed since last run.

+The `index` command also accepts `-o`, `--opt` option which can be used to set some indexing settings, e.g. to disable indexing relocations:

+    bdx index -d ./build --opt index_relocations=False

+Available options:

+- `index_relocations` - if True (the default), all relocations will be applied and indexed.
+Setting this to False can significantly speed up indexing.

 ### Searching ###

 `bdx search` command accepts a query string.
 A simple query language is